Ouch, ouch, ouch, ouch, ouch. Is smooth, sexy, soft skin really worth all the pain? Yes, yes, it is.

 A bath also helps soften the skin so it can be more comfortable while epilating.
 When doing this, you have to make sure you use the epilator right after you take the warm shower and pat dry yourself.
 This is to make sure your skin is still supple through the process.
 If you have a waterproof one, you can take it with you to the bathroom for immediate access.

-- COMBAT THOSE SIGNS OF AGING FOR SOFTER...
+- COMBAT SIGNS OF AGING – An anti-aging...

-- LAVENDER BODY SCRUB FOR ALL SKIN TYPES...
+- SUITABLE FOR ALL SKIN TYPES – Our...

 You can exfoliate the body by using different body scrubs like this Brooklyn Botany one that has pure lavender essential oil.
 Exfoliation will remove the dead skin cells plus it will also help deal with ingrown hairs.